microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-qna.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a question and answer (Q&A) in Microsoft Search.
-Q&As are administrative answer results in the search results page that provide answers for specific search keywords.
-Q&As allow administrators to answer the user's questions directly in search instead of providing a link to a webpage.
-A Q&A has many properties that allow administrators to make common resources more accessible in their organization.
+Represents a question and answer (QnA) in Microsoft Search.
+QnAs are administrative answer results in the search results page that provide answers for specific search keywords.
+QnAs allow administrators to answer the user's questions directly in search instead of providing a link to a webpage.
+A QnA has many properties that allow administrators to make common resources more accessible in their organization.

 Inherits from [searchAnswer](../resources/search-searchanswer.md).